Harley-Davidson lays off staff, cuts salaries, amid coronavirus outbreak

-(Reuters) - Harley-Davidson Inc (HOG.N) said on Wednesday it had temporarily laid off most of its global production employees and implemented salary cuts in a bid to lower costs as the coronavirus pandemic has hurt its business.
+CHICAGO (Reuters) - Harley-Davidson Inc (HOG.N) said on Wednesday it had temporarily laid off most of its global production employees and implemented salary cuts in a bid to lower costs as the coronavirus pandemic has hurt its business.

 The announcement comes weeks after the motorcycle maker withdrew its earnings forecast for this year, saying pandemic-induced disruptions could dent its ability to supply and sell motorcycles.

+Separately, Moody’s expects declining sales to undermine Harley’s liquidity position.
+At the end of 2019, the Milwaukee-based company had $2.6 billion in cash and committed credit facilities, which the rating agency says would marginally cover the $2.3 billion of debt that is due to mature in the coming twelve months at Harley’s financial arm.

-As part of the cost cuts, its chief executive officer and board of directors will forgo their salaries, the company said, though it didn’t say for how long.
+As part of the cost cuts, Harley said it would “significantly” reduce all non-essential spending.

+Its chief executive officer and board of directors will forgo their salaries, the company said, though it didn’t say for how long.

 Salaries of the executive leadership would be cut by 30%, while most other salaried employees would see a reduction of between 10%-20% in their paychecks.